-Horizon Minerals, which had been conducting a milling campaign at its Boorara gold operation in Western Australia, has completed the programme and poured first gold.
+Horizon Minerals, which had been conducting a milling campaign at its Boorara gold operation in Western Australia, has completed the program and poured first gold.

 The fourth and final milling campaign extended from 19 January to 4 February.
 Overall gold recoveries exceeded expectations with an average throughput of 87 tonnes per hour at the Regal East trial pit and Lakewood facility.